62832/AppliedE/README.md

 Currently, the mod is in **early beta stages**.
 Beware of any critical bugs, particularly on multiplayer servers, and please report them on the [issue tracker][issues] as they arise.

-## Features
+## Basic Usage

-### ME EMC Module
-Retrieves all transmutation/EMC knowledge from the player who placed down the module to provide ME networks with information on stored EMC and transmutable items.
-Can be placed anywhere at all on the network to function.
+The module retrieves all transmutation/EMC knowledge from the player who placed down the module to provide ME networks with information on stored EMC and transmutable items.
+It can be placed anywhere at all on the network to function.

 ![EMC module in-world](img/module1.png)